eugf/raspberry_pi_setup_guide/README.md

 - Windows users: [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)
   - Under Package Files > MSI:
       - Choose the 64-bit installer if your OS can support it, if you're not sure what you have, it's fine to use 32-bit
+- Mac users: SSH is built into the command line already

 ### Let's get started: